otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/Project-Descriptor.md

 You must:

-- implement full CRUD for at least two related models;
+- implement full CRUD for at least four related models;
 - use the routes, controllers and repositories structure taught in the modules;
 - validate every create and update request before it reaches the database;
 - return correct status codes and a consistent JSON error shape across every endpoint;